liamwalsh1980/Milestone-Project-2/TESTING.md

 - #### Microsoft Edge

 I had Microsoft Edge downloaded already.
-I therefore, logged onto my gitpod workspace and tested the site in the Microsoft Edge browser.
+I therefore, logged onto my Gitpod workspace and tested the site in the Microsoft Edge browser.
 I checked to make sure that all pages loaded, the colors, images, content, links and button all looked and worked fine.
 I tested this across different screen sizes within Microsoft Edge.

 Homepage